-Farming has taken its knocks over the last century: From the time of the Dust Bowl during the 1930s, poor soil management, overgrazing, and drought in the southern plains combined to cause huge dust storms.
-Throughout American history, farms have been the subject of political gamesmanship over subsidies, accusations of land mismanagement, corporate ownership and agribusiness as multinational entities buy up huge swaths of the richest farmland in the world, the perception of indiscriminate use of pesticides and excess fertilizer, and responsibility for high food prices.
+Farming has taken its knocks over the last century: From the time of the Dust Bowl during the 1930s, when poor soil management, overgrazing, and drought in the southern plains combined to cause huge dust storms.
+Throughout American history, farms have been the subject of political gamesmanship over subsidies, accusations of land mismanagement, corporate ownership, and agribusiness as multinational entities buy up huge swaths of the richest farmland in the world, the perception of indiscriminate use of pesticides and excess fertilizer, and responsibility for high food prices.

 From Gevo's point of view, there's a very different story that is not being heard and we see it every day in our partner farmers.
 These farmers are the stewards of their land.
-They know every inch of their landscape, study it, examine how the water flows over it, under it, and through it.
+They know every inch of their fields and the landscape around them.
+They study the land, examine how the water flows over it, under it, and through it.
 They understand soil quality and select seed varieties and cover crops that will improve and build the soil and allow the water to be filtered before it approaches waterways.
 They plant corn because that's the crop they saw in every direction when they were children, and it courses through their veins.
 But they've grown up and have also grown wise and smart.
 They learn about how to make their land more productive than their parents and grandparents could ever imagine.
 They understand that they need to care for their land in order for their land to take care of them, and the generations of their families that follow.
 They explore different methods, read the science, and use the tools and techniques that can make a difference.
-And it does make a difference. as these measurements attest:
+And it does make a difference, as these measurements attest:

-- In the United States in the last 30 years, the value of agriculture production has more than doubled from \$148.55 billion in 1991 to \$327.5 billion in 2016 [source: Our World in Data Value of Agriculture Production 2016, based on data from the Food and Agriculture Organization of the United Nations (FAO) 2020]. - The value of agriculture per worker in the U.S. in that time has grown from \$31,002 in 1997 to \$83,735 in 2016, a 170-percent increase [source: Our World in Data, based on data from World Bank World Development Indicators]. - Since 1961, less land is being committed to agriculture in the U.S., down 9 percent of total land area, and yet production of corn has increased per hectare by 174 percent. [source: Our World in Data, based on data from World Bank World Development Indicators]. - From 1866 to 2014, U.S. farmers increased their yield by 557 percent, producing more than 9 additional tons of corn per hectare. [source: Our World in Data, based on datasets from United States Department of Agriculture (USDA) and the UN Food and Agricultural Organization (FAO].
+• In the United States in the last 30 years, the value of agriculture production has more than tripled from \$110.75 billion in 1991 to \$341.88 billion in 2021 [source: Our World in Data Value of Agriculture Production 2021, based on data from the Food and Agriculture Organization of the United Nations (FAO) 2023].

+• The value of agriculture added per worker in the U.S. has grown from \$52,808 in 1997 (in 2015 dollars) to \$100,061 in 2016, an 89-percent increase [source: Our World in Data, based on data from World Bank - World Development Indicators].

+• Since 1961, less land is being committed to agriculture in the U.S., down 9 percent of total land area, and yet production of corn has increased per hectare by 174 percent. [source: Our World in Data, based on data from World Bank - World Development Indicators].

+• From 1866 to 2021, U.S. farmers increased their yield by 711 percent, producing more than 9 additional tons of corn per hectare. [source: Our World in Data, based on datasets from United States Department of Agriculture (USDA) and the UN Food and Agricultural Organization (FAO].

 These farmers understand where the roots meet the soil better than anyone.
 And no one toils harder to make their business work.
 So when we use the term sustainable, these generational landholders hear exactly what we mean.
 They want to learn more, they want to try new techniques, and they want to share the information with their friends and neighbors.
-The word is in their blood as they preserve their birthright for their children, and it means keeping the land and letting the land keep them.
+Sustainability is in their blood as they preserve their birthright for their children, and it means keeping the land and letting the land keep them.